-You are required to complete a minimum of 3 full years and at least 450 working days of Practical Experience of a financial or business nature; excluding time off for study leave or examinations, training courses, annual leave, public holidays, illness or office administration.
+You are required to complete a minimum of 3 years (450 days) Practical Experience of a financial or business nature; excluding time off for study leave or examinations, training courses, annual leave, public holidays, illness or office administration.
 It is recommended that you gain at least 150 days of practical experience in each year of your Training Agreement.